 Click here to buy an Automatic Frother and Hot Chocolate Maker if you want to ramp up your Hot Chocolate game at home.

 Named after its 16-year old (at the time) chef inventor Franz Sacher, the Sachertorte has proven the test of time since it was invented in 1832.
 Sacher’s ingenious creation that layers chocolate sponge cake with apricot and chocolate icing is as popular now as it was when Austrian royalty first tasted the chocolate dessert.

-While Hotel Sacher in Vienna is the best place to eat authentic Sachertorte, pastry chefs throughout Europe and beyond bake similar versions.
+While Hotel Sacher in Vienna is the ultimate place to eat Sachertorte, pastry chefs throughout Europe and beyond bake similar versions.
 Though we’ve eaten Sachertortes in cities like Zagreb and Trento, we yearn to return to Vienna and eat one at the source.